 We believe single travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and single travellers on these itineraries must pay the single trip price.

-Couples: Please note that due to the variety of accommodation used in Central America, couples will be split into separate rooms when we use the occasional multi-share hostels.
+Couples: Please note that due to the variety of accommodation used in Central America, couples will be split into separate rooms when we use multi-share hostels.
 Pending availability, couples may be able to pay extra while on tour to have their own room in some destinations.

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.